Cool Tropical Plants

 It is said that they can be dug up and overwintered in a garage, but I have no experience of that so I couldn't possibly comment.
 If you have a frost-free greenhouse then you can relatively easily save your plants to fight another day.

-Here is how to do it - Overwintering Ensete Ventricosum shows you how to prepare your Abyssinian banana for winter.
+Here is how to do it - Overwintering shows you how to prepare your Abyssinian banana for winter.
 This will involve removing most of the leaves.
 Digging the plants up and transferring them into a frost free greenhouse.
 How to keep your plants happy over winter and how to deal with any pests.

 Then when you are ready